atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

 2. Region data describes an aggregate over an irregular space.
 Typical natural science regions include basins and water/land bodies.
-But economic region data is much more common, where quantities are totalled across an entire political unit before they are reported.
+But economic region data is much more common, where quantities are totaled across an entire political unit before they are reported.
 The region over which a data point is provided is the geographic unit.
 3. Gridded data provides information on a regular grid, almost always